peterszerzo/psz-cms/db/md_content/newamerica.md

 New America is a vibrant think-tank that is very much interested in technology - and as such, deserves the very best in interactive web tools.
-Leading coding efforts and contributing to design and UX discussions, I set out to create a couple during my time there.
+I currently lead coding efforts and contribute to design and UX to make this happen.

-The beating heart of my work was [Atlas](http://atlas.newamerica.org), a new data visualization and presentation tool.
+The beating heart of my work is [Atlas](http://atlas.newamerica.org), a new data visualization and presentation tool.
 It delivers the Education Policy Program's carefully collected and synthesized data to policymakers, other analysts and the general public in a beautiful, clear, highly interactive format.
 Its back-end allows policy analysts to create custom interactive maps and charts without coding.

-I used the core codebase from Atlas while developing [the New America intranet](my.newamerica.org), the [2014 annual report](2014.newamerica.org), and doing some consultation and front-end bug fixes on the organization's [main site](https://newamerica.org).
+I am using the core codebase from Atlas to develop the [2014 annual report](http://2014.newamerica.org), [the New America intranet](http://my.newamerica.org), while also doing some consultation and front-end bug fixes on the organization's [main site](https://www.newamerica.org/) on the side.
+These are busy, exciting, fun times with a whole lot of learning.

 # Technology

-Atlas is a native web application powered by Express.js.
-It is currently on its way to becoming a fully isomorphic application, with Backbone.js data models and React.js components shared by the client and the server.
+Atlas is a native web/single-page application powered by Express.js.
+It is very close to becoming a fully isomorphic application, with Backbone.js data models and React.js components shared by the client and the server.

 Data visualization and interactive mapping components are handled by the very capable d3.js and Leaflet.js.
-We've figured out some [nice ways](/things/scaling-tricks-for-geo) to integrate these libraries into our client-side codebase.
+We've figured out some [nice ways](/blog/scaling-tricks-for-geo) to integrate these libraries into our client-side codebase.

 # History